 Which brings me to Whole New Mind

-Alan November, Will Richardson and other well-respected educators are fans of Daniel Pink’s 2005 book.
+Many well-respected educators are fans of Daniel Pink’s 2005 book.
 Recently, David Warlick wrote in his blog about how excited he was to be speaking at the same event for school leaders as Daniel Pink.
 Warlick is obviously a fan of Mr. Pink’s work.

 I asked Mr. Warlick, “Just wondering.
 What are Mr. Pink’s qualifications for speaking about learning and school leadership?”

 David Warlick answered my question by restating the same question.
 “I’m just wondering!
 What kind of qualifications does he need?”

 Surely, an “expert” earning large sums of money for the privilege of speaking with large groups of educators about learning and leadership should know something about learning and leadership, right?